imlokir/code20210318-logeshwarravichandran/README.md

-# code20210318-logeshwarravichandran
+# BMI Calculator

-Run BMI_Driver.py file, because it's the driver file.
+Run BMI_Driver.py file to see the working of BMI Calculator